 Longer lug wrenches generate more torque when applying force to loosen or tighten the bolts.
 In British English, it is often known as a tire spanner.

 Oil filter wrenches are generally used in the automotive industry to remove the cylindrical oil filter.
-It has four different types often depend on the brand of car.
+It has four different types often depending on the brand of car.

 This can be either chain type or strap type that uses the loop to wrap throughout the filter casing, and another can be claw wrench works similarly like the adjustable wrenches and also known as a chain wrench in British English.